 We now know, of course, that despite occasional flare-ups, the Cold War never escalated into an apocalyptic World War III.
-The decades-long standoff between American capitalists and Soviet Communists ended peacefully, with the sudden dismantling, from within, of the Soviet empire after 1989.
-America prevailed.
+The decades-long standoff between American capitalists and Soviet communists ended peacefully, with the sudden dismantling, from within, of the Soviet empire after 1989.

 But just because the long conflict ended happily doesn't mean it should soon be forgotten.
 The lessons learned while staving off nuclear holocaust during the Cold War may yet prove vital to the survival of humanity on this planet.

 John Lewis Gaddis, The Cold War: A New History (2005)

 Gaddis uses previously classified and newly available documents to reassess the Cold War.

 Uta Poiger, Jazz, Rock, and Rebels: Cold War Politics and American Culture in a Divided Germany (2000)

 A history of government responses to citizens' listening to jazz and rock music in West and East Germany.

 David Reynolds, One World Divisible, A Global History since 1945 (2000)

 A detailed textbook history of the Cold War.

 Timothy W. Ryback, Rock Around the Bloc: A History of Rock Music in Eastern Europe and the Soviet Union, 1954-1988 (1990)